cs4241-c25/a4-asamarin22/README.txt

 My main challenge for this assignment was regarding the use of React in the front end.
 As I had originally used Next.js for the front-end this lead to a lot of configuration issues regarding my React app.
 However, I managed to successfully run the application using Vite+React.
 A big challenge was running the client and server seperately.
+Another challenge that I faced was getting the Github Passport Strategy setup in my Vite+React environment.